 Business Intelligence Systems Infrastructure (Co-op and Non Co-op Version)

-Gain specialized technical knowledge to further a career in the Business Intelligence field.
+Gain specialized technical knowledge to jump-start a career in Business Intelligence and related data-driven decision-assist fields.

 • The one-year Business Intelligence System Infrastructure (BISI) Ontario College Graduate Certificate provides you with specialized knowledge and skills to support the corporate use of Business Intelligence (BI), Data Visualization, Data Science, Cloud Services, and Agile Project Management